Methodology

 Limitations

-- BLS OES data is published annually and may lag instantaneous market fluctuations (though algorithmic inflation indexing mitigates this).
+- BLS OEWS data is published annually and may lag current market conditions; inflation indexing is a projection, not an observed wage update.

-- Cost of living indices and HUD FMR reflect metro-level averages, masking neighborhood-specific premiums.
+- Cost of living indices and HUD FMR reflect metro-level or rent-area benchmarks, masking neighborhood-specific premiums.